 I found the parallels between comedy and entrepreneurship endlessly fascinating.
 Both reward creativity, consistency, critical thinking, connecting ideas and concepts in new ways, and crafting a compelling, emotionally resonant narrative reliant on ~7 parts passionate truth-telling and ~2 parts exquisite bullshit.
 Both end in failure for all but the luckiest, most talented, and hardest working.
 And to succeed, both require you not just to create something you yourself think is remarkable, but also to find an audience that agrees with you.

 Eventually, I took the entrepreneurial plunge.
-I’ve now been working full-time on Laughable for about 2 years.
 It’s been a maddening, humbling, frustrating, and demoralizing journey at times.
 The last time I was this poor was in the 9th grade.
 And there’s no guarantee we’ll make it in the long run.